-With the work needed to prepare for compliance with a massive new disclosure regime for climate-related matters, it might be easy to overlook the fact that existing SEC rules and interpretations may require climate-related disclosures in SEC filings, and the SEC staff may issue comments on climate-related disclosures, or the absence thereof, in a company's SEC filings, as they did for a number companies in the fall of 2021 with respect to the companies' 2020 annual reports on Form 10-K. Pending a company's initial compliance date for the new rules, in-house counsel should continue to assess their company's disclosures in view of the SEC's 2010 guidance on climate-related disclosures.[2]
+With the work needed to prepare for compliance with a massive new disclosure regime for climaterelated matters, it might be easy to overlook the fact that existing SEC rules and interpretations may require climate-related disclosures in SEC filings.
+Further, SEC staff may issue comments on climaterelated disclosures, or the absence thereof, in a company's SEC filings, as they did for a number of companies in fall 2021 with respect to the companies' 2020 annual reports on Form 10-K.

+Pending a company's initial compliance date for the new rules, in-house counsel should continue to assess their company's disclosures in view of the SEC's 2010 guidance[4] on climate-related disclosures.[5]